-A security breach that happened at the Covve Contacts app has leaked over 100 million records of 22 million users.
+A security breach at the Covve Contacts app has leaked over 100 million records of 22 million users.
 This database was found online by Dehashed and shared with Troy Hunt for investigation back in February.
-And now, the security expert has come up with a blog post explaining what this incident is all about.
-Until it’s attributed to Covve, this incident is called as db8151dd.
+The security expert has now come up with a blog post explaining what this incident is all about.
+Until it’s attributed to Covve, this incident is called db8151dd.

 Finding Data About Self

 It would be intriguing when you’re a security researcher and found your day in the case you’re investigating on.
 Troy Hunt’s is the same story.
-Out of all the records he analyzed, he claimed to be found his records which include his phone number, email address, and others.
+Out of all the records he analyzed, he claimed to be found his records, including his phone number, email address, and others.

-Further, his record was placed just beside another’s who he had met in the past!
-While this was getting interesting, Troy guessed this could have been leaked from a CRM system, which would be constantly tracking their customers’ engagements.
+Further, his record was placed just beside another’s he had met in the past!
+While this was interesting, Troy guessed this could have been leaked from a CRM system, which would constantly be tracking their customers’ engagements.
 And not long after that, an official disclosure from Covve came out, clearing the air.

 Covve is an AI-powered contact management app.
 This is a part of customer relationship management, where all the customer contacts and their interactions with the business are recorded to know them better.
 The public disclosure form Covve says they were informed about a data breach, where unauthorized access was made into one of their systems.